 All sampling sites in Narsaq river, Kvane lake and Taseq basin have median values that exceed the ambient water quality criteria by at least a factor of five.
-Baseline concentrations of arsenic, zinc, and phosphorus at some locations exceeded ambient water criteria (Orbicon 2018).
+Baseline concentrations of arsenic, zinc, and phosphorus at some locations exceeded ambient water criteria [58].
 The variations are likely a result of seasonal differences between summer and winter runoff sources.

 In Greenland drinking water is primarily supplied from lakes and rivers.
 Narsaq is supplied with water from the Napassup Kuua, Kuukasik and Landnamselven rivers.
 Currently the supply of water for Narsaq comes almost exclusively from the Landnamselven river.
 Total annual consumption is approximately 80,000 m3.
 Water is collected in a town reservoir with a capacity of 280,000 m3.
 The water is filtered and treated with chlorine.
 The supply of drinking water to Narsaq is managed by Nukissiorfiit.
+See Figure 40 for a map which shows the catchment area for the drinking water (orange) being separate to that of the Taseq River.